awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 ## Increasing throughput \(console\)<a name="parameter-store-throughput-increasing"></a>

-The following procedure shows how to use the Systems Manager console to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.
+The following procedure shows how to use the Systems Manager console to increase the number of transactions per second that Parameter Store can process for the current Amazon Web Services account and AWS Region\.

 **Tip**
 If you haven't created a parameter yet, you can use the AWS Command Line Interface \(AWS CLI\) or AWS Tools for Windows PowerShell to increase throughput\.
 For information, see [Increasing throughput \(AWS CLI\)](#parameter-store-throughput-increasing-cli) and [Increasing throughput \(PowerShell\)](#parameter-store-throughput-increasing-ps)\.